 California Newsreel is a distributor of documentary film.
 The African American Perspectives collection includes films about African American history and culture.
 The Library of African Cinema includes feature, as well as documentary, films about African life and culture.

-FilmFinder is a searchable database of the more than 10,000 film titles available in the University of North Carolina at Chapel Hill Undergraduate Library's Media Resources Center.
+FilmFinder is a searchable database of the more than 10,000 film titles available in the University of North Carolina at Chapel Hill Undergraduate Library's Media & Design Center.

 The focus of this site is to preserve the history and art of African Americans in film.
 This organization holds an extensive archive of "movie posters, lobby cards, stills and other materials" about Black cinema.
 The site includes online exhibits of movie posters in such categories as Blaxploitation, Harlem Goes West, and New Black Hollywood.